andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 The goals of this proposal are:

-- guarantee priority of the application handlers and key mappings over those defined by the skin
+- guarantee the priority of the application handlers and key mappings over those defined by the skin
 - enable minor changes to the behavior by altering existing mappings or adding new mappings
 - support dynamic modification of key mappings (for example, via user preferences)
-- allow for calling the default implementation even when it was overwritten by the application
+- allow for calling the default implementation even when it has been overwritten by the application
 - allow for *gradual* migration of the existing controls to use the new `InputMap`
 - support stateful and stateless (fully static) behavior implementations